mfeates-ops/SophosTamperProtection/README.md

-# README: Guide to Running FetchTamper.py
+# Guide to Running FetchTamper.py

 ## Overview
 This script is designed to generate a report of tamper protection passwords for all devices in Sophos Central.
 It uses the Sophos Central API to fetch data about sub-estates (tenants) and devices, retrieves tamper passwords where enabled, and outputs the results to a CSV file.